-7.1.7 - The Institution has a disabled-friendly and barrier-free environment: Ramps/lifts for easy access to classrooms and centres Disabled-friendly washrooms Signage including tactile path lights, display boards and signposts Assistive technology and facilities for persons with disabilities: accessible website, screen-reading software, mechanized equipment, etc. Provision for enquiry and information: Human assistance, reader, scribe, soft copies of reading materials, screen reading, etc.
+7.1.7 - The Institution has a disabled-friendly and barrier-free environment: Ramps/lifts Α. Any 4 or all of the above

+for easy access to classrooms and centres

+Disabled-friendly washrooms Signage

+including tactile path lights, display boards

+and signposts Assistive technology and

+facilities for persons with disabilities:

+accessible website, screen-reading software,

+mechanized equipment, etc. Provision for

+enquiry and information: Human assistance,

+reader, scribe, soft copies of reading

+materials, screen reading, etc.